'Nancy' (2018) by Christina Choe

 If someone swooped in and gave me an easy excuse for all of my negative traits and ill-fated misfortunes, would it change anything?
 If my parents told me I was adopted, it might call some things into question (like why the fuck they lied to me my whole life) but who I am right now, at my core, is me forever.
 No amount of therapy or additional insight is going to erase the damage I've collected over the years.

-Cigarettes are digusting, but Riseborough makes smoking them look so fucking cool.
+Cigarettes are disgusting, but Riseborough makes smoking them look cool.

 It's interesting to see Nancy grapple with these questions as she gets to know Ellen and Leo (Steve Buscemi), the people she thinks could be her real parents.
 When she set off to drive to their house, anything felt possible (remember that aspect ratio change) but as more time passes, things don't quite fit together neatly like she might have hoped they would.
 It's heartbreaking but realistic.
 In life, there are never any magic solutions.
 Sometimes things suck and are unfixable, unexplainable.
 A daughter goes missing for thirty years and never reappears.
 A mother dies without ever expressing love for her child.
 "The past is never dead.
 It's not even past."